MemerGamer/Uptimatum/DEPLOYMENT.md

 This will:

-- Add the CloudNativePG Helm repository
+- Add the Bitnami Helm repository
-- Install/upgrade the CloudNativePG operator (`cnpg` release in `cnpg-system`)
+- Install/upgrade PostgreSQL using Bitnami Helm chart (`uptimatum-db` release)
 - Create the `uptimatum` namespace (if missing)
-- Apply the bootstrap secret and cluster CR to provision a 3-instance PostgreSQL cluster
+- Deploy PostgreSQL cluster with 1 primary + 2 read replicas using StatefulSets
-- Wait for the cluster to report `Ready`
+- Wait for all pods to become ready

 **Primary-Replica Architecture:**

-CloudNativePG automatically sets up a master-replica architecture:
+Bitnami PostgreSQL Helm chart sets up a master-replica architecture using StatefulSets:
-- **1 Primary (Master)**: Handles all read-write operations
+- **1 Primary (Master) StatefulSet**: Handles all read-write operations with RWO storage
-- **2 Replicas**: Read-only nodes that sync from primary via streaming replication
+- **2 Read Replicas StatefulSet**: Read-only nodes that sync from primary via streaming replication with RWO storage
-- **Automatic Services**:
+- **Services**:
-  - `uptimatum-db-rw`: Points to PRIMARY (read-write) - used by backend
+  - `uptimatum-db-postgresql`: Points to PRIMARY (read-write) - used by backend
-  - `uptimatum-db-ro`: Points to REPLICAS (read-only) - for read scaling
+  - `uptimatum-db-postgresql-read`: Points to READ REPLICAS (read-only) - for read scaling
-  - `uptimatum-db-r`: Points to any replica (read-only)

-If the primary fails, CloudNativePG automatically promotes a replica to primary (automatic failover).
+Each StatefulSet pod has its own PersistentVolumeClaim for data persistence.

 ### Step 7: Build and Deploy Application